Updated January 2023

 Do you look forward to your doctor and dentist appointments?
 Probably not.
 In fact, if you’re like most people, you find the whole process pretty stressful.
 Let’s face it—the clinic isn’t really our favourite place to be.

-They do a lot of important work, up front and behind-the-scenes, to ensure the clinic runs smoothly and feels less stressful.
+They do a lot of important work both up front and behind the scenes to ensure the clinic runs smoothly and feels less stressful.

 Get ready for the day by reviewing the appointment schedule

 If you’re starting first thing in the morning, your first step is to log into your computer and open your healthcare software.
 Healthcare software (like Accuro) is used for many tasks, including appointment scheduling, billing, updating patient files, and accessing forms.

 You will check today’s schedule and see what kinds of appointments you have, which patients are coming in, etc.